skbal/LogParserDemo/logparser/DivLog/README.md

 #### Attention:

 OpenAI has [shut down](https://platform.openai.com/docs/deprecations/2023-07-06-gpt-and-embeddings) the *Text Completion API* for the GPT-3 model series (`ada`,`babbage`,`curie`,`davinci`) as of January 4th, 2024.
-We recommend you to use other *base models* (rather than *instruct models*) for replicate DivLog since the instruction alignment may affect the ICL capability.
+We recommend you to use other *base models* (rather than *instruct models*) for replication of DivLog since the instruction alignment may affect the ICL capability.
 In addition, if you wish to use DivLog as a baseline for log parsing comparison, we suggest to use the *same* model as your own method since DivLog framework is *decoupled* with the model backbone.

 However, if you wish to apply the DivLog framework on other OpenAI *Chat Completion APIs* (which are instruct models) and re-run all the results, you may need to modify the API request in `BatchParse` of `DivLog.py`.
 Specifically, you need to replace the original API request design for GPT-3 models with the latest Chat Completion API: